MartBent/garage-door-security-analysis/README.md

-# Garage Door Security Research
+# Garage Door Security analysis

 > [!NOTE]
 > This research was conducted **for educational purposes only**.